apache/airflow/BREEZE.rst

 Another way is to exec into Breeze terminal from the host's terminal.
 Often you can have multiple terminals in the host (Linux/MacOS/WSL2 on Windows) and you can simply use those terminals to enter the running container.
-It's as easy as launching ``./breeze-legacy exec`` while you already started the Breeze environment.
+It's as easy as launching ``breeze exec`` while you already started the Breeze environment.
 You will be dropped into bash and environment variables will be read in the same way as when you enter the environment.
 You can do it multiple times and open as many terminals as you need.

-Here is the part of Breeze video which is relevant (note that it refers to the old ``./breeze-legacy`` command and it is not yet available in the current ``breeze`` command):
+Here is the part of Breeze video which is relevant:

 .. raw:: html